EloHope/EloHope/README.md

 I am interested in news and music.
-So I have developed two Linux bash scripts for downloading the latest internatonal radio news and playing them together with songs from mp3 music playlists.
+So I have developed two Linux Bash scripts for downloading latest internatonal radio news and playing them together with songs from mp3 music playlists.

-InfRadio is a script that goes on playing music and up-to-date news indefinitely: https://github.com/EloHope/infRadio
+InfRadio is a script that goes on playing music and up-to-date news indefinitely: https://github.com/EloHope/infRadio.

-With FunkRadio you can select individual news broadcasts for listening alongside  your favorite songs.
+With FunkRadio you can select individual news broadcasts for listening alongside  your favorite songs: https://github.com/EloHope/funkRadio.

-For an introduction to funkRadio go to https://github.com/EloHope/funkradio.start.here/blob/main/Overview.md

-A script to make playlists on the basis of directories, album or artist names, or song duration: https://github.com/EloHope/make_playlist/tree/main
+A script to make playlists on the basis of directories, album or artist names, or song duration: https://github.com/EloHope/make_playlist/tree/main.